gavinspotter/MarbleOfDelos/README.md

 <br/>
 <br/>
 <code style="color: lightskyblue">
 The Marble of Delos is a way for Murder and Sexual Rape victums of funnel chest diseased people to realize funnel chest diseased peoples propriety to destroy man and healthy man , in order to maintain its own reality and self worth .
-And to realize of Funnel Chest Diseased people denying logical circumstance of normal conversion .
+And to realize Funnel Chest Diseased people denying logical circumstance of normal conversion .
 Which happened forever in time before Jesus Christ on the third day of his rising .

 </code>
 <br/>